TV Show Trailer Director

 - Do not render streaming UI, progress bars, row-tile frames, badge overlays, or contact-sheet grids.

-- Do not reproduce key-art graphic style — flat illustration, oversized in-frame typography, poster crops, or bold platform tile layouts.
+- Do not reproduce the thumbnail's graphic style — flat illustration, oversized in-frame typography, poster crops, or bold platform tile layouts.

-- Do not Ken Burns or slow-zoom a static key art image as primary motion.
+- Do not Ken Burns or slow-zoom the static thumbnail image as primary motion.

-- Keep subject identity stable across the clip — same character, wardrobe logic, world — derived from the show idea, not from a thumbnail JPEG.
+- Keep subject identity stable across the clip — same characters, wardrobe logic, world — read from the thumbnail's story content, never by replicating its flat graphic frame.

 - Avoid contradictory camera directions within a single beat.